Commonwealth Consolidated Acts

 Access to premises

-(1) It is unlawful for a person to discriminate against another person on the ground of the other person’s disability or a disability of any of that other person’s associates:
+It is unlawful for a person to discriminate against another person on the ground of the other person's disability:

 (a) by refusing to allow the other person access to, or the use of, any premises that the public or a section of the public is entitled or allowed to enter or use (whether for payment or not); or